openneuropet/nEurothenticate/README.md

 ### Direct deposit

 You can upload data curated using the [Brain Imaging Data Structure](https://bids.neuroimaging.io/), and filling a few additional information, along with a [Data User Agreement](https://open-brain-consent.readthedocs.io/en/stable/gdpr/data_user_agreement.html).
-It is essential you create a DUA that respect your national regulation.
+It is essential you create a DUA that respects your national regulation.

 #### What happen to your data?

-Data are checked and pushed to EU restricted Google Cloud.
+Data are checked and pushed to EU restricted Google Cloud along the metadata using a jsonld file using [schema.org](https://schema.org/).
+Thanks to [DataLad](https://www.datalad.org/) your data are visible and accessible worldwide, providing users are identified within nEurothenticate.

 ### Third party deposit

+Using the same mechanism as above, data can be deposite via the OpenNeuro portal.